 BLUE GOOSE 4-6-4 ATSF 3460, skirted/original and deskirted/final version

 scroll down and click on pictures to enlarge

-Fully skirted original version, left side view, shell is primed.
+Fully skirted original version, left side view, shell has been primed.
+KIT 425

-De-skirted final version, left side view, shell is primed.
+De-skirted final version, left side view, shell has been primed.
+KIT 426

 Blue Goose fully skirted (as built) left side Blue Goose fully skirted (as built) right side